jamescherti/pathaction/README.md

 $ pathaction --allow-dir ~/project
 ```

-This is a security measure to ensure that only the directories that are explicitly allowed could execute arbitrary commands using PathAction.
+This is a security measure to ensure that only the directories that are explicitly allowed could execute arbitrary commands using the `pathaction` tool.

 For instance, consider the following command:
 ```
 $ pathaction file.py
 ```

 The command above will load the `.pathaction.yaml` file not only from the directory where `file.py` is located but also from its parent directories.
 This loading behavior is similar to that of a `.gitignore` file.
-The rule sets from all these `pathaction.yaml` files are combined.
+The rule sets from all these `.pathaction.yaml` files are combined.
 In case of conflicting rules or configurations, the priority is given to the rule set that is located in the directory closest to the specified file or directory passed as a parameter to the `pathaction` command.

 Jinja2 templating can be used to dynamically replace parts of the commands defined in the rule-set file with information about the file being executed, such as its filename and path, among other details (more on this below).
-In the command `"python {{ file|quote }}"`, the placeholder `{{ file|quote }}` will be dynamically substituted with the path to the source code passed as a parameter to the PathAction command-line tool.
+In the command `"python {{ file|quote }}"`, the placeholder `{{ file|quote }}` will be dynamically substituted with the path to the source code passed as a parameter to the `pathaction` command-line tool.

 Each rule defined in the rule set file `.pathaction.yaml` must include at least:
 - The matching rule (e.g. a file name pattern like `*.py` or a regex `.*py$`).
 - The command or a shell command (the command and its arguments can be templated with Jinja2).

-## How to Integrate PathAction with Your Favorite Editor (e.g. Vim)
+## How to Integrate the pathaction tool with your favorite editor (e.g. Vim)

-It is recommended to configure your source code editor to execute source code with the PathAction command when pressing a specific key combination, such as `CTRL-E`.
+It is recommended to configure your source code editor to execute source code with the `pathaction` command when pressing a specific key combination, such as `CTRL-E`.

 ### Integrate with Vim